 - An eye disease

-In most cases, astigmatism is easily corrected with either glasses, specialised contact lenses (called toric lenses), or even surgery.
+In most cases, astigmatism is easily corrected with either glasses, specialised contact lenses (called toric lenses) or, in severe cases, surgery.

-Your optician will be able to detect astigmatism during a routine eye test, and they’ll recommend the best option for you.
+Your optometrist will be able to detect astigmatism during a routine eye test and they’ll recommend the best option for you.